Unmissable Monuments and Attractions

 The Fifth Avenue is New York City’s most famous street.
 It is also called Millionaire’s Row.
 It crosses the city from north to south.

 The Empire State Building was the world’s tallest building from 1931 to 1972.
-It is currently the third tallest building in New York.
+It is currently the sixth tallest building in New York.

 Central Park is New York’s largest urban park and one of the biggest in the world.
 Discover what to see in Central Park and how to get there.